What steps to take it you are being sued in Singapore?

 Can I ignore the Writ of Summons?

+Though it may be tempting to ignore a Writ of Summons, this will unfortunately not make it go away.
+Instead, it could result in a default judgement being entered against you.
 A default judgement will enable the plaintiff to take enforcement action against you if their application is successful.
-This could lead to your salary and bank account being garnished, your possessions can be taken from your home through a Writ of seizure and sale, and there is even the possibility of bankruptcy.
+This could lead to your salary and bank account being garnished, your possessions can be taken from your home through a writ of seizure and sale, and there is even the possibility of bankruptcy.
 Once such a judgment is entered, it may be more difficult and costly to have it reversed.

 Do not ignore a writ of summons – act.

-Is there a way to avoid trial?
+Is there a way to avoid a trial?

-It is not necessary for all matters to end up at trial.
+Even in situations where you’re getting sued, it’s not necessary for all matters to end up at trial.
 If you do not wish to go to Court, you have two main alternatives available:

-The Plaintiff is right but I also have a claim against him.
+The Plaintiff is right, but I also have a claim against him.
 What can I do?

 What happens before the trial?